Learn more

 "...Very readable!
 Thanks for bringing us this excellent series!"
 Read more

-Customers enjoy the well-developed characters and engaging stories.
-The author weaves real and fictional characters together in believable plots with interesting twists.
-They appreciate the historical details and Mercurius, an unusual and interesting character.
+Customers enjoy the characters in the book, with one noting how the author weaves real and fictional characters together in believable plots, while another appreciates the historical details and situations.

 "...it all - an interesting mystery, plenty of historical fact and good characters all written with Brack's delightfully dry sense of humour...."
 Read more